isc-projects/bind9/doc/arm/reference.rst

 .. note:: Solaris 2.5.1 and earlier does not support setting the source address for TCP sockets.

+.. warning:: Specifying a single port is discouraged, as it removes a layer of protection against spoofing errors.

+.. warning:: The configured ``port`` must not be same as the listening port.

 .. note:: See also ``transfer-source``, ``notify-source`` and ``parental-source``.

 .. _zone_transfers: